vivid-planet/comet/.changeset/thin-ligers-pull.md

 Remove `ControlInput` component

-`ControlInput` was never intended to be exported, if used anywhere it can be replaced by MUI's `InputBase`.
+`ControlInput` was never intended to be exported, use MUI's `InputBase` instead.